programming-paradox/programming-paradox/README.md

 # Hi, I'm Fahad 👋 👨🏻‍💻

 I'm a Student who is passionate about making world more advance, creating technology to elevate people, and building community of creative people.
 Some languages I enjoy working with include Python (Django, Tensorflow, Flask, OpenCV, etc), C++ and Julia.
 I love artificial intelligence more than anything in this world, and wants to make a daily life of a human being more efficient by working side by side with the AI.
+Visit My module Page https://pypi.org/project/PyHoroscope/.

 ## Profile
 Property                 | Data